CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 !!! note "Service Breaks"

-      SD Desktop and SD Connect undergo regular maintenance on the first Wednesday of every month, as scheduled on [Service Breaks -website](https://research.csc.fi/service-breaks){      target="_blank" }.
+      - SD Desktop and SD Connect undergo regular maintenance on the **first Wednesday of every month**

-      Please note that occasional urgent maintenance may also be required for technical or security reasons.
+      - Please note that occasional urgent maintenance may also be required for technical or security reasons.
 In such cases, we will notify you via email.
+      - All service breaks are scheduled on [Service Breaks -website](https://research.csc.fi/service-breaks){ target="_blank" }.

 ### About this user guide